 Aurinia is incorporated pursuant to the Business Corporations Act (Alberta).
-The Company's common shares traded on both the Nasdaq Global Market (Nasdaq) under the symbol AUPH and on the Toronto Stock Exchange (TSX) under the symbol AUP.
-As of July 30, 2021, the Company's common shares will solely trade on the Nasdaq following the voluntary delisting by the Company from the TSX.
-Refer to Note 19 "Subsequent Event" for further discussion.
+The Company's common shares traded on both the Nasdaq Global Market (Nasdaq) under the symbol AUPH and on the Toronto Stock Exchange (TSX) under the symbol AUP until July 30, 2021.
+As of July 30, 2021, the Company's common shares no longer trade on the TSX following the voluntary delisting by the Company and are solely traded on the Nasdaq.

-Basis of Presentation
+2. Basis of Presentation